roeszler/kapthol/README.md

 - __About Us Section__

   - allow the user to see the benefits of...
-  - This user will see the value of signing up for the marketing intntiatives / coffee sessions.
+  - This user will see the value of signing up for the marketing initiatives / coffee sessions.

 ![About Us Pic](assets/images/readme/love_running_ethos.png)